FrankRay78/troubleshooting-remote-development-teams/README.md

 Teams with poor software requirements don’t deliver well on them.
 Remote, outsourced and offshore teams with poor requirements fare even worse.
 I have never come across an underperforming development team that didn’t also have a requirements problem.

 Select a few requirements from your team to inspect.
 Are they clear and effective?
 Do they convey the outcome required?
 Report back and tell me what you find.
-Follow the guidance here, if you need help assessing the requirements.

 Developers need a clear understanding of what to do.
 Some developers tolerate ambiguity better than others.
 However, they still need a clear understanding of what to do.